Why Law Firms Need Insurance

 Professional Liability Insurance:

 Also known as errors and omissions insurance and legal malpractice insurance, this is typically the first insurance policy a lawyer or law firm will purchase.
 It is easily the most important type of insurance for law firms as this is the most likely area for a claim.
 Unfortunately, even the best attorneys are vulnerable to a legal malpractice suit.
 The scenarios are wide-ranging, from misinterpretation of the law, bad advice, missed deadline (statute), conflict of interest, to merely disgruntled clients looking to sue.
 Given the incredible ease of bringing a malpractice suit, it is astonishing that some lawyers do not carry this line of insurance or let it lapse.

 This coverage will be able to cover your legal defense costs and expenses related to trials (e-discovery, expert witnesses, etc.), as well as damages or settlements awarded against your firm.
 Notably, the policies rarely cover fines and penalties, but better policies may provide a defense in the event fines and penalties are being alleged.

 Cyber Liability Insurance:

 Law firms deal with a lot of sensitive information, so it’s no surprise that they are constantly being targeted by hackers.
-According to a recent report, 22 percent of law firms in the U.S. experienced a cyberattack or data break of some kind in 2017.
+According to a recent report, 22% of law firms in the U.S. experienced a cyberattack or data breach of some kind in 2017.
 Hackers are very interested in the type of highly sensitive data that law firms have at their disposal since this type of information can easily be sold to opposing legal parties, the media, or anyone else who could use this type of data to their advantage.

 More recently, law firms have become targets for cybercrime and phishing scams.
 Cybercrime often involves a criminal trying to trick the law firm into sending funds to a fraudulent account or hijacking the email of an attorney and directing clients to send funds someplace illegitimate.
 You may also hear this referred to as “social engineering.”
 This is covered under cyber insurance or a crime policy.

 Employment Practices Liability Insurance (EPLI):